 The first person to claim a successful thru-hike was Eric Ryback, the same young man who two years earlier at age of 17 claimed to be the PCT's first thru-hiker.

 Although a comprehensive trail plan was written in the 1980s, progress on constructing the trail was slow.
 Funding began to shrink in the 1990s, and by early 2012, the organization in charge of building and managing the trail ceased operations.
 Later that same year, the CDTC was established and renewed the efforts to finish the trail.

 There are other features of the trail that make it unique among the Triple Crown trails.
 It climbs to the highest point of the three, which is Grays Peak in Colorado, where it reaches 14,278 feet above sea level.
-In some sections, there are longer stretches without water than the other trails.

 There are also fewer hikers attempting to thru-hike it.
 In 2019, the year I hiked the PCT, just 76 hikers reported completing a CDT thru-hike.
 By comparison, 966 reported completing the PCT, and 1,033 said they finished the AT.

 Parts of the CDT are more remote than the other trails, with long sections of the trail passing through rugged and barren terrain.
 Many people presume the distance between towns is longer, making resupply stops more difficult.
 This isn't true, with resupply options about the same as on the PCT.

 I successfully completed a thru-hike of the CDT in 2021, starting at the Mexican border on April 13 and finishing at the Canadian border on September 18.
 My blog posts about that hike can be found here.

 Out into the West, no money, no home